qlibs/mp/README.md

    | std::ranges::views::take(End);
 ```

+> Notice that we have just use std::ranges at compile-time to munipulate type-list!

 ```cpp
 using boost::mp::operator""_c;
 static_assert(slice<boost::mp::list<int, dobule, float>(), 1_c, 2_c>
            == boost::mp::list<double, float>());
 ```

-`""_c` is an User Defined Literal which represents contant integral value which
+`""_c` is an User Defined Literal which represents constant integral value which
 is required for simulating passing constexpr parameters which aren't supported
 in C++.

-> Notice that we have just use std::ranges at compile-time to munipulate type-list!

-Let's add STL too
+Let's add STL too, why not

 ```
 #incldue <tuple>
 #incldue <algorithm>
 ```

-This time we will sort and reverse a tuple.
+This time we will sort and reverse a tuple

 > Note: All operations are supported for the following entities
-  - boost::mp::type_list
+  - `boost::mp::type_list`
-  - boost::mp::value_list
+  - `boost::mp::value_list`
-  - boost::mp::fixed_string
+  - `boost::mp::fixed_string`
-  - std::tuple
+  - `std::tuple`

 Additionaly `type_list/value_list/fixed_string` will be deduced automatically
-based on parmeters when `boost::mp::list<...>()` is used.
+based on parameters when `boost::mp::list<...>()` is used.

 Okay, combing back to our sort...